OpenKagan/TMailer/README.md

 ## How to use

-Run `node index.js` to start the webapp.
+Run `npm start` to start the webapp.
 Your browser should open to the page to start saving and sending template emails.

 ## Tips